discordcr/discordcr/README.md

 Unlike many other libs which handle a lot of stuff, like caching or resolving, themselves automatically, discordcr requires the user to do such things manually.
+It also doesn't provide any advanced abstractions for REST calls;
+the methods perform the HTTP request with the given data but nothing else.
-It also doesn't provide any sort of abstractions for REST calls, the user has full control over them, but also full responsibility. discordcr does not support user accounts; it may work but likely doesn't.
+This means that the user has full control over them, but also full responsibility. discordcr does not support user accounts; it may work but likely doesn't.

 ## Installation